U7P4L-IN/TOKEN-COOKIE/README.md

 </br>

 ### What is TOKEN-COOKIE?
-[**Tokenz**](https://github.com/U7P4L-IN/TOKEN-COOKIE) is a program to get token access from Instagram which has quite complete features.
+[**TOKEN-COOKIE**](https://github.com/U7P4L-IN/TOKEN-COOKIE) is a program to get token access from fb which has quite complete features.

 ### No tokens/cookie appearing?